bekk/bekk-christmas/post/talks/the-good-the-bad-and-the-hideous-experiments-with-visual-presentation-styles.md

 In 12 years of giving presentation, my visual style has changed a lot.
 But most importantly, I've grown my toolbox.
 Sometimes I give straight up powerpoint presentations like everyone else, at other times I go completely bonkers with animations, drawings and everything else.
 Experimenting with what works and what's effective in a given context, makes creating presentations both more fun and gives a better effect over time.

 So that's my message to you.
-There's more to giving presentations that standard templates and bullet points.
+There's more to giving presentations than standard templates and bullet points.
 Once you start opening that box, there's so much fun to be had!